suit-wg/suit-report/draft-ietf-suit-report.md

 #  Attestation

-This document ~~can allow~~ describes how a well-informed verifier can infer the trustworthiness of a remote device.
+This document describes how a well-informed verifier can infer the trustworthiness of a remote device.
 Remote attestation is done by using the SUIT_Manifest_Envelope along with the SUIT_Report to reconstruct the state of the device at boot time.
 By embedding data used for remote attestation in the SUIT_Report, a remote device can use an append-only log to collect both measurements and debug/failure information into the same document.
 This document can then be conveyed to a verifier as a part of the attestation evidence.
-A remote attestation format to convey attestation evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT_Report MUST also include an integrity measurement of the Manifest Parser & Report Generator.
+A remote attestation format to convey attestation evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT_Report MUST also include an integrity measurement of the Manifest Processor & Report Generator.

 When a Concise Reference Integrity Manifest (CoRIM, see {{-CoRIM}} is delivered in a SUIT_Manifest_Envelope, this codifies the delivery of verification information to the verifier: